-Pupil progress records refer to grades, course of study, attendance records, and extra-curricular activities.
-Pupils must also have a Personal Data Sheet on file with social security number.
+Pupil progress records refer to grades, course of study, attendance records, and co-curricular activities.
+Pupils must also have a Personal Data Sheet on file.

 Behavioral records are records relating to achievement tests, ability and behavioral records.
 Normally progress reports are made on a regular basis to parents while behavioral records are kept in confidential files.
 According to 118.25 of Wisconsin State Statutes and current Board of Education policies, all pupil records will be kept confidential.
 Parents, legal guardians or adult students desiring to review pupil records should contact the administrator for proper procedures.